MadhavShroff/LibraryAdvancement/README.md

 # LibraryAdvancement
+Project 2 - Library Advancement

-A (basic) idea to Automate Lending of books in a Library (of Books)
+A System to Automate Lending of books in a Library (of Books)